 Meet the Scholar, Mamokgethi Phakeng, Professor of Mathematics Education at Wits University, South Africa, and Vice Principal of Research & Innovation at UNISA.
-On July 1st 2016, she will assume the Deputy Vice Chancellor of Research and Internationalisation position at UCT.
+On July 1st 2016, she assumed the role of Deputy Vice Chancellor of Research and Internationalisation position at UCT.
 Her full biography here.

 “I have never made an effort to maintain my sense of style, all I do is be true to me, to who I am; that is very important to me.
 So if what I am is stylish then it is a coincidence.
 I work really hard and have done so through out my career – that is what occupies me the most.
 This is the reason why I obtained a C1 rating as a scientist within three years of getting my PhD and a B2 rating within ten years.
 My view is that it is this level of achievement (considerable international recognition as a scholar) that makes me more than just what I wear.